The Bottom Line:

-Asia-Pacific Insights: Antoine Martin analyzes recent regional cryptocurrency developments and asks why governments seem so keen on developing their own sovereign digital currencies lately.
+In this Asia-Pacific financial Insight, Antoine Martin analyzes recent regional cryptocurrency developments and asks why governments seem so keen on developing their own sovereign digital currencies lately.
 He concludes that, somehow, the original spirit of cryptocurrencies – avoiding state interference – is being distorted by a variety of initiatives aimed at creating sovereign digital currencies.

 [ By Dr Antoine Martin ]